 Measurable ROI and Cost Control

-Social ad platforms show detailed metrics.
-You see clicks, sales, and cost per action.
-So you know exactly how your ads perform.
+Social ad platforms show detailed metrics - clicks, sales, and cost per action - so you know exactly how your ads perform.
+Set daily budgets or bid caps, pause low performers or boost top ads, and tweak bids and audiences until ROI shines.

 How Much Do Social Media Ads Cost?

-Remember that costs fluctuate by season, industry or niche, and audience size.
-A small test budget on Facebook might yield different results than the same spend on TikTok.
+Costs also fluctuate by season, industry or niche, and audience size - a small test budget on Facebook might yield different results than the same spend on TikTok.
+By tracking your actual cost per purchase or signup, you'll learn where to invest for maximum return.
+Start small, learn quickly, then ramp up what works.

 CPC and CPM Breakdown by Platform